A-Here-And-Now/algo-trader/README.md

 3. **Profit/loss monitoring**: I also need to add a little goroutine that will constantly monitor the profit/loss that has accumulated throughout the day and if that threshold is reached it will automatically shut off all trading activity

+3. **Non-local deployment**: I plan to get an AWS certification (unrelated to this project) so as such I will probably have good reason to try deploying this in a cloud environment so it doesn't have to run on my local machine all the time.
+Alternatively we could deploy it on vercel with a username/password, OAUTH, MFA

+5. **Port to Rust** I also plan to learn Rust soon, so I will probably port some of these modules to Rust and interact with them from the existing modules via an AWS lambda

 ---

 ## 🎯 Future Vision